-After booking you will receive an invoice with all important information relevant to your destination.
-We strongly recommend you check the details carefully and read the information.
+After booking you will receive an invoice with important information relevant to your destination.
+We strongly recommend that you check the details carefully and read all of the information provided.
 Please ensure that you check your flight timings carefully on your tickets.
 The correct timings, using the 24 hour clock, may have been adjusted since you received your invoice.

-Approximately 14 days before departure you will receive your eticket together with your final itinerary.
-However in the case of late bookings, changes or late payments, tickets may be emailed to you.
+Approximately 10-14 days prior to departure you will receive your e-ticket together with your final itinerary.
+In the case of late bookings, changes or payments, this information may be emailed to you to ensure receipt.

 3.1 Changes Or Additions To Your Holiday